Last Updated on January 10, 2025 by Steph

 We wanted to share with you some of our favorites along the famous coastal road.

-Our Favorites on the Great Ocean Road
+Our 10 Favorite Stops on the Great Ocean Road

 This wonderful little town is located right on a point with views all around.
 Whales frequent the bay.
 The Main Street has quite a few options for snacks, drinks and shopping.

-We stayed at the Seavu Caravan Park and had a front row spot to the ocean.
+We stayed at the Seavu Caravan Park and had a front-row spot to the ocean.
 We watched an amazing sunset and sunrise while relaxing in the van.
 I’m sure the place is packed in the summer, but when we visited in the winter – we had it all to ourselves.

 After a night of relaxing and exploring the town a little, we decided to do the coastal walk before driving south.
 The walk is beautiful.
 I couldn’t get enough of the color of the water in this area.

-Bay of Islands
+3. Bay of Islands

 Once you reach the official Great Ocean Road, there are so many places to pull over and take in the beauty of the coastline.
 Bay of Islands is one of the first as you head south.
 There are multiple platforms to walk to and get beautiful views.

-Peterborough
+4. Peterborough

 We spent our second night in this small town.
 It was a great place to stay to get to 12 Apostles early in the morning.
-The town doesn’t have much, but they do have a general store that sells great snacks and has this adorable post office inside.
+The town doesn’t have much, but they have a general store that sells great snacks and has this adorable post office inside.

 Here is a link to the holiday park we parked at.
 We needed to plug in to use the heater because the nights were getting pretty cold.
+Check out the places to stay in this town, and you’ll have a great starting point for some of the most popular stops along the Great Ocean Road.

-The Grotto, The Arch & London Bridge
+5. The Grotto, The Arch & London Bridge

 These three landmarks are right in a row just south of Peterborough.
 We arrived there before 9 AM and had the places to ourselves.
 Each have parking areas and you can quickly see how busy the lots are.
 It was a little windy, but the sun was shining and it was very comfortable out considering it was the middle of winter.

-12 Apostles
+6. The Famous 12 Apostles

 It is easy to see why this location is a favorite for so many people.
 The columns in the water are gorgeous.
 We were so happy we had stopped here because it was not even close to as busy as we thought it would be.
 If you are going in the summer, try and get there as early in the morning as possible.

-Lavers Hill
+7. Lavers Hill

-Great Otway National Park
+8. Great Otway National Park

 If you are looking for Koalas, this is the best place to find them.
 While in the national park, keep your eyes peeled on the trees above you.
 There is a lighthouse that you can drive to and tour, but we skipped that.
 Driving along the road, we were able to spot a few Koalas and we just enjoyed staring at them napping right above us.
 Even though we had seen them in the animal sanctuaries we visited, seeing them in the wild was incredible.

-Apollo Bay
+9. Apollo Bay

 Once you get to the other side of the peninsula, the road gets a little windier.
-The drive is right on the coastal cliffs and every turn brings a better view.
+The drive is right on the coastal cliffs, and every turn brings a better view.
 There are quite a few towns on this section of the road.
 We stopped in Apollo Bay at the Great Ocean Road Brewhouse for lunch.
 The food was great.
 We ate so much and then picked a waterfront spot to park and relax for a while in the afternoon.

-Bells Beach
+10. Bells Beach

 Our final stop was the famous surf destination of Bells Beach.
 It is at the start or the end of the Great Ocean Road (depending on which direction you travel).
 Justin couldn’t resist checking out the location of the scene from Point Break.
 We watched the surfers for a while before heading into the town itself.
 There were tons of surf shops to wander through that there was plenty to keep us busy for the rest of the day.